-Homeopathy: Arnica for Pain ReliefChris de Barros November 1, 2007
+HOMEOPATHY IN ACTION: Arnica for Pain ReliefChris de Barros August 27, 2018

 In today’s fast-paced world, it is common for people to contract some form of pain-related issue.
 For people who work in offices where they sit in front of a computer all day long, the likelihood of developing arthritis or arthritic symptoms increases significantly.
 For manual labourers who put a daily strain on their spine and muscles, there is a good chance that they will eventually suffer from some sort of stiffness or muscle ache.
 For many pain sufferers, drugs such as Aspirin or Ibuprofen are often the solution.
 These drugs are tried and tested pain-relievers.
 However, there is an alternative.